 Nicholas’ debut feature film, Boys In The Trees, made its world premiere at the 73rd Venice International Film Festival before screening at festivals around the world including Toronto, Busan, Sitges and winning Best Feature at the Austin Film Festival.
 The script won the NewDraft Award at NewFest and was also nominated for the Monte Miller AWGIE Award.
-It’s now available to stream on Netflix (USA, UK) and Stan (Australia).
+It’s now available to stream on Netflix (USA, UK), Stan (Australia) and Shudder (UK, Canada).

 His short film work includes Hugo (winner of the Grand Prize for Fantasy at the Rhode Island International Film Festival), Flight (a Tropfest finalist) and The Last Time I Saw Richard (funded through Screen Australia’s Springboard programme and winner of several awards including Best Short Film at the 2014 AACTA Awards and Best Emerging Filmmaker at the Melbourne Queer Film Festival).

 As a director, Nicholas has attended the Berlinale Talent Campus, Binger FilmLab Directors Coaching Programme (Amsterdam), trained with Song Of The Goat theatre company (Poland) and was awarded an Asialink Arts Fellowship to work in robotics labs in Beijing in 2015.
 In 2017, he became a Churchill Fellow to study show running practices in the USA and UK.

 Nicholas also works as an AV Designer for theatre, designing shows for Melbourne International Festival, St Martins Youth Theatre, Melbourne University, Malthouse Theatre and the National Institute of Circus Arts.